www Guide to Furniture Styles from Connected Lines

 Ornamentation

-Finial - decorative turning fixed to the tops of cabinets, highboys, chair, and bed posts.
+| Finial - Decorative turning affixed to the tops of case furniture, and chair and bed posts. |

-Fretwork - decorative carving or openwork with interlacing lines.
+| Fretwork - Decorative carving or openwork with interlacing lines. |

 Proportion